 Adobe, the company behind the creation of PDFs and Readers such as Acrobat, is rolling out new voice artificial intelligence (AI) to assist more people in asking natural language questions regarding contracts among other documents.

-Known as intelligent agents, the prototype functions together with natural language processing drawn from Microsoft’s Cognitive Services and is taught how to understand contract and agreement queries.
+Known as intelligent agents, the prototype functions together with natural language processing (NLP) drawn from Microsoft’s AI Cognitive Services and is taught how to understand contract and agreement queries.

 Speech-to-text translation among other types of conversational AI could assist Document Cloud software users in querying such documents for various answers to questions such as “How does the price compare to the price from the previous vendor?” or “How much does this cost?”